MiaadTeam/lesan/docs/en/documentation.md

 ## Lesan's solution for how to communicate between the server and the client

-The idea of ​​connecting client-side nodes with the backend in Lasan is inspired by GraphQL.
+The idea of connecting client-side nodes with the backend in Lasan is inspired by GraphQL.
 But we tried to make this communication simpler and more practical.
 So that we can solve the problems mentioned above.

 To do this, we paid attention to the following two points: